compTAG/t4ds-teaching/_posts/2023-04-14-logistics.md

 For reference, our workshop was hosted at the Bozeman Event Space, in the North Ballroom (14 S. Tracy Ave, Bozeman, MT 59715).
 We had access to projectors and TVs, and sat roughly three participants per table.
 We encouraged students to switch their seating arrangements in order to make new connections.
+Our venue had fast wifi, which was crucial to the success of our workshop and our use of RStudio cloud.
+In a small group such as ours, it worked fine to have people use either their local environment or the cloud, though inevitably doing so exposes bugs unique to a local (unintended) environment that would be hard to get through with a large group.

 ## T4DS Panel